Updated September 4, 2023

 Canada Place and Waterfront Areas

 Canada Place is Vancouver’s most iconic landmark at the Waterfront and is also the cruise ship terminal for Alaskan cruises.
-If you are arriving in Vancouver from a Southbound Alaska cruise, Canada Place is your natural starting point.
+If you are arriving from a Southbound Alaska cruise, Canada Place is your natural starting point.
 If you are taking the SkyTrain from the airport, the Waterfront station is the last stop of the Canada Line, which takes you to Canada Place.

 One of my favorite attractions located inside Canada Place is Flyover Canada.
 This is a breathtaking flight-simulation experience that takes you on an aerial exploration across the landscapes of this beautiful country.
 You will enjoy stunning sceneries, absorb the country’s cultures, and bring home lots of fond memories.
 Prices are sort of steep – CAN$25 for an 8-minute ride.
 But if this is your first trip to Canada, I’ll go for it!

 From Canada Place, you can explore the many drinking, dining, and shopping options in the Waterfront areas or just enjoy the sea breeze and soak in the gorgeous scenery.
 You can also take a leisurely stroll along the waterfront of the Coal Harbour Seawall to the Coal Harbour Seaside Park, and then to the Marina.
 The entire walk is very pleasant, and if you are in the mood of renting a bike, go right ahead!

 I am very impressed by the city’s thoughtful design that the bike lanes and pedestrian walkways are completely separate, clearly marked, and sometimes partitioned.
 Besides bikers, those on scooters and roller skates also use the bike lanes.
 This is really great as pedestrians don’t always have to watch out for bikes and bikers don’t have to zigzag their way through pedestrian traffic.